-MISSION
+MISSION & VISION

-As an accredited institution, CSHS's mission is to provide quality-oriented educational programs that increase students' knowledge, improve their skills, and foster critical thinking in an efficient, timely, and economical manner.
-While ensuring that its' students are adequately prepared to transition to the professional field or academic institution of their choice, CSHS also strives to support hospitals, schools, and other healthcare facilities in California and throughout the world, by means of best-based and evidence-based practice, results-oriented training, and standardized academic development.
+As an accredited institution, CSHS's mission and vision are to provide qualityoriented educational programs that increase students' knowledge, improve their skills, and foster critical thinking in an efficient, timely, and economical manner.
+While ensuring that its' students are adequately prepared to transition to the professional field or academic institution of their choice.
+CSHS strives to support hospitals, schools, and other healthcare facilities in California and throughout the world, by means of best and evidence-based practice, resultoriented training, and standardized academic development.
+We want to prepare our students for success in both their professional careers and continued education.